-Body lice are usually found among poor and homeless people.
+Body lice are usually found among people in cramped, crowded conditions and mainly affect those living in military barracks, as well as poor and homeless people.
 They are generally rare today thanks to improved sanitation, frequent bathing, and changing of clothes.

 Pubic lice are transmitted by sexual contact, mainly among adolescents and young adults, but also can be transmitted by sharing towels and through sheets and clothing.

 Symptoms and Complications

 - evidence of lice on the scalp, body, clothing, or pubic or other body hair

 - small, red lesion at each new feeding site

 A person may not experience any initial symptoms of head lice – the itching may not start until a week or two after the initial infestation.
 Some people never feel itchy at all.